On Bruhat-Tits theory over a higher dimensional base: Examples and Remarks

-In \cite[Remarques 3.9.3]{bruhattits3}, it is remarked that on root systems of type $A_{_n}$, any optimal concave function is of the form $f_{_\Omega}$ for a {\em close} bounded subset $\Omega$ of the apartment.
-For the sake of completeness we give below a proof of this statement. \begin{prop} Let $G$ be of type $A_n$.
-Any optimal concave function $f$ is of {\tt type II}, i.e., of the form $f_{_\Omega}$ for a {\em close} bounded subset $\Omega$ of the apartment.
-Thus we have $\mathcal{C}_{_{\Omega}} = \mathcal{C}$ \eqref{coneinclusions}. \end{prop} \begin{proof} For the convenience of the reader we recast the notions of \cite{courtes}, which were developed for connected reductive groups over local fields, into the setting of this paper.
-Recall that the residue field of our local rings are algebraically closed in characteristic zero.
-For a root $\alpha \in \Phi$, the $c(\alpha)$ and $v(\alpha)$ may be assumed to be $0$ and $1$ respectively and further an optimal concave function takes only integral values.
-By \cite[Prop 2.3]{courtes}, concavity is equivalent to pseudo-concavity since our group is split over $K$.
-A function is of the form $f_{_\Omega}$ if and only if it is strongly concave according to \cite[Prop 3.3 ]{courtes}.
+\begin{proof} For the convenience of the reader, we recast the notions of \cite{courtes}, which were developed for connected reductive groups over local fields, into the setting of this paper.
+Recall that the residue fields of our local rings are perfect (see Section~\ref{charassum}).
+For a root $\alpha \in \Phi$, the $c(\alpha)$ and $v(\alpha)$ may be assumed to be $0$ and $1$, respectively, and further an optimal concave function takes only integral values.
+By \cite[Proposition 2.3]{courtes}, concavity is equivalent to pseudo-concavity since our group is split over $K$.
+A function is of the form $f_{\Omega}$ if and only if it is strongly concave according to \cite[Proposition 3.3 ]{courtes}.